General Info – summary

 Common names: (Afr) Bosvaalbos, Bergvaalboom.
 (Eng) Highveld Silver-oak, Mountain Silver Oak, Mountain Silver-oak, Yellow Silver-oak.

 Family Asteraceae, Compositae.
-(Daisy family: includes sunflowers, lettuce, chicory, marigolds).
+(Daisy family: includes sunflowers, lettuce, chicory, marigolds and Brachylaena).
 There are in excess of 1 900 genera and close to 33 000 species.
 This is possibly the second biggest plant family.
 In southern Africa, there are 246 genera and about 2 300 species.
 Local genera containing trees on this website include Brachylaena, Oldenburgia and Tarchonanthus.
 Some members have flowers grouped in heads and the whole head may appear to be a single flower – like the “sunflower”.
 Surrounding each flower are bracts.
-Individual Flowers have sepals replaced by a pappus which may be bristle, plume, scale or awn like.
-Individual flowers are called Florets that may have 5 fused petals.
-The inferior Ovary contains one Ovule, and the Style has 2 lobes.
-In the Asteraceae the flowers are called florets.
-In all members, Central Florets / Disc Florets are present.
-In some members, excluding Brachylaena, Outer Florets / Ray Frorets are also present.
-These occur around the periphery and are usually long and brightly coloured (e.g., yellow outer florets in the sunflower).
+Individual Flowers in the Asteraceae are called Florets that usually have a base of 5 fused Petals.
+The Sepals are replaced by a Pappus (the modified calyx, the part of an individual floret, that surrounds the base of the corolla tube in flower heads of the plant family Asteraceae.
+The pappus may be bristle, plume, scale or awn like.
+In all members, the central florets are called Disc Florets.
+In some members, excluding Brachylaena, the outer florets (Ray Florets) are also present.
+These occur around the periphery of the flower.
+Ray florets are usually long and brightly coloured (like the yellow outer florets in the sunflower).
+Four or 5 stamens are fused to the corolla.
+An inferior Ovary is present containing 1 Ovule and the Style has 2 lobes.
+Each floret produces 1 Fruit with 1 Seed.

 Tree

 This Tree may reach 8m high or it may develop as an untidy much-branched shrub.
 The Trunk has a diameter of up to 20cm.
 The plant is usually solitary or may develop in small groups and the often-low-down Branches (photo 506) tend to droop.
-The Bark is dark, blackish or brown-grey and deeply grooved when old (photo 896).
-The usually slender, smooth and grooved Twigs (1-year-old current branch segments) are initially covered with white hairs (photo 489) but slowly become purplish or reddish-brown and hairless.
-Here Leaf Scars are clearly visible, as are the pale, raised Lenticels (a usually raised corky oval or elongated area on the plant that allows the uncontrolled interchange of gases with the environment).
-They may run lengthwise (photo 180).
+The Bark is dark, blackish or brown-grey and ages to become deeply grooved (photo 896).
+The usually slender smooth Twigs (1-year-old current branch segments) are initially covered with white hairs (photo 489) but slowly become purplish or reddish-brown and hairless.
+Here Leaf Scars are clearly visible.
+Young stems have the pale, raised Lenticels (a usually raised corky oval or elongated area on the plant that allows the uncontrolled interchange of gases with the environment – (photo 180).
+In this photo they run lengthwise.

 Leaves

-The alternate, leathery, evergreen or semi-deciduous Leaves (photo 239) are narrowly elliptic/oblong-elliptic, ovate, oblanceolate (upside down egg) or oblong and up to 2-10 x 2,5-6cm (photo 597).
+The alternate and leathery, Leaves (photo 239) are narrowly elliptic/oblong-elliptic, ovate, oblanceolate (upside down egg) or oblong and up to 2-10 x 2,5-6cm (photo 597).
 They are larger on coppice shoots (thicket or grove of small trees or shrubs, especially one exposed to periodic burning, cutting or pruning).
-The tree may be deciduous – mainly dependent on the temperature.
-Rubbing the Upper surface of mature leaves exposes a glabrous (hairless) dark green colour.
-This dark green becomes more apparent on older leaves as hair is lost (photo 236).
+The tree may be deciduous – mainly temperature dependant.
+The Upper surface is white on younger leaves (photo 236) and on mature leaves it becomes almost glabrous (hairless) and a dark green colour (photo 236).
 Soft hairs cover the much lighter Lower surface (photo 597).
-Here the protruding Midrib and the lateral Veins clearly visible forming a loose Y before reaching the margin (photo 569).
+Here the protruding Midrib and the lateral Veins are clearly visible.
+The veins may form a loose Y before reaching the margin (photo 569 & 897).
 Slightly red autumn colours may develop.
-The Apex is rounded to broadly tapering and may be toothed.
+The bluntly pointed Apex is rounded to broadly tapering and may be toothed.
 It may be minutely mucronate (ending in a short, sharp abrupt hair-like tip).
 The Base tapers or is almost rounded.
 The variable Margin is often entire or roughly and irregularly toothed – especially away from the base (photo 569).
 The short, slightly swollen Petiole (leaf stalk) is up to 7mm long (photo 597).

 Flowers

 This plant 1s dioecious (unisexual floral structures with functional male and female parts on separate plants).
-In each Male capitulum a dense cluster of 13 to 31 florets develop.
-Here the 5 Stamens are attached to the style and surround the Stigma.
+In spring the male tree produces the most attractive golden yellow pollen covered flowers.
+In each Male Capitulum a dense cluster of 13 to 31 florets develops.
+Here the 5 Stamens are attached to the non-functional style and surround the non-functional Stigma.
 The Anthers are introrse (the line of dehiscence faces towards the flower centre).
-Here individual florets/flowers have an abortive Ovary.
-In the Female capitula), 11-27 florets develop.
-A single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma) is present.
-The inferior Ovary has a single ovule, and the Style is exserted (sticking out) beyond the perianth (the 2 floral envelopes considered together; a collective term for the calyx and corolla) and ends with a Stigma with flat lobes that are ovate-lanceolate.
-Staminodes (sterile stamens) are absent.
+Individual male florets/flowers have an abortive Ovary.
+In the Female Capitula 11-27 florets develop.
+Present is a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma).
+The inferior Ovary has a single ovule, and the Style is exserted (sticking out) beyond the perianth (the 2 floral envelopes considered together; a collective term for the calyx and corolla) and ends with a Stigma (the part of the pistil that receives the pollen.
 (Aug-Sep).

 Fruit

-Groups of fruit are small nutlets, tipped with creamy bristly hairs.
+The Fruit is a cypsela (a dry single-seeded fruit formed from a double ovary of which only one develops into a seed), tipped with creamy bristly hairs.
 In the photos below the remains of the whorls of small overlapping Bracts are visible.
+Aug ++

 Distribution & Ecology

-This plant is Endemic (restricted to a particular geographic location) in southern Africa.
-It is common on rocky ridges, koppies, hills and occurs in open woodland, and bushveld.
-It may be associated with termite mounds and is often seen with Englerophytum magalismontanum (stamvrug).
+This plant is an Endemic (restricted to a particular geographic location) in southern Africa.
+It is common on rocky ridges, hills and occurs in open woodland, and bushveld and on koppies (a small, natural, often rocky and slightly isolated, natural hill slightly above the flattish African veld).
+The plant may be associated with termite mounds and often grows with Englerophytum magalismontanum (stamvrug) and Mimusops zeyheri (moepel).
 It is also found in inland forests and wooded grasslands.
-These plants are located in the Free State, Gauteng (e.g., Johannesburg, Pretoria, and Magaliesberg), Mpumalanga, Limpopo, North West, Botswana, Mozambique, Zimbabwe and Zambia.
-Flowers attract bees and flies.
+In South Africa these plants are located in the Free State, Gauteng (e.g., Johannesburg at Melville Koppies Nature reserve, Pretoria, and Magaliesberg), Mpumalanga, Limpopo, North West.
+Beyond South Africa these plants occur in Botswana, Mozambique, Zimbabwe and Zambia.
+This plant is absent in Namibia.
+Flowers attract bees and flies – the agents of pollination.

 Ethnobotany

 The Tree is hardy, fast growing and transplants well.
-The creamy-brown Wood is strong and sought after for tool, axe handles and carving, but beyond this is not large enough to be of a useful size.
+The creamy-brown Wood is strong and sought after for tools, axe handles and carving, but beyond this, it is not large enough to be of a useful size.
 (It has similar properties to those of the Ash – Fraxinus sp. in family Oleaceae).
+Ash trees occur naturally in Europe, Asia and North America.

 References